remirror/remirror/website/blog/2020-09-19-announcing-beta.md

 ### `ExtensionStore`

-- Rename plugin update method in the store from `updateExtensionPlugins`.
 - Rename `addOrReplacePlugins` to `updatePlugins` in `ExtensionStore`.
 - Remove `reconfigureStatePlugins` and auto apply it for all plugin updating methods.